IAmJonoBo/Prometheus/docs/offline-packaging-orchestrator.md

   the wheelhouse weekly and on demand.
 It uses `python -m build --wheel` to generate the project’s pure-Python wheel across Linux, macOS, and Windows, then uploads both the raw directory and the compressed archive so air-gapped environments can pick up the latest builds.
-The final step deletes older `offline-packaging-suite` artefacts via the Actions API, keeping only the most recent three runs in GitHub storage.
+When the `ARTIFACT_CLEANUP_TOKEN` secret is provided, the final step deletes older `offline-packaging-suite` artefacts via the Actions API, keeping only the most recent three runs in GitHub storage.

 ## Git automation